UCar23/UCar23/README.md

 - 👋 Hi, I’m @UCar23
-- 👀 I’m interested in creating an easy way interact with different people
+- 👀 I’m interested in creating an easy way to interact with different people
-- 🌱 I’m currently learning
+- 🌱 I’m currently a website of a software Project, which is a peer-to-peer car rental system
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with...
 - 📫 How to reach me ...

 <!---